aldryn/aldryn-reversion/docs/topic/index.rst

-Be aware that reverting a model instance will also revert all related (i.e. via a foreign key) object instances to the same history point - this will not always be desired behaviour, and your may not be what is expected by your site content editors who use the feature.
+Be aware that reverting a model instance will also revert all related (i.e. via a foreign key) object instances to the same history point - this will not always be desired behaviour, and this will not always be the desired behaviour, and may not be what is expected by your site's content editors.

 Possible database integrity errors